What's the next move?

 In a market that finds buyers and sellers so far apart, negotiating a sale can be challenging.
 There's no question every market is different.
 Take the east coast.
 A seller doesn't have to be anywhere near market value to get an offer.
 Buyers have no problem offering 20, 30, or even 50% below the listed price.

 But here in the mellow Pacific Northwest it is much different.
 Homes need to be priced within 5-8% of market value in order to receive an offer.
-For close to twelve years I have been helping clients buy and sell real estate and I still can't explain it....not completely.
+For over twenty-two years I have been helping clients buy and sell real estate and I still can't explain it....not completely.
 I do think it has something to do with how nice we all are here.
-When I ask buyers why they just won't make a offer when they think the property is worth significantly less they say, "I just don't want to offend anyone".
+When I ask buyers why they just won't make an offer when they think the property is worth significantly less they say, "I just don't want to offend anyone".
 In my experience, most sellers and their agents would rather have an offer to work with, than nothing at all.
 Why?
 Because the start to any completed transaction is receiving an offer.

 What do you do if the offer is so far below list price as to be unacceptable?
 What is the best way to respond?